Franz Josef Glacier: Geography

 An aerial view down the glacier.

 The névé or snowfield at the head of Franz Josef Glacier is over 2500 m above sea level and 20 km2 in area.
 This wide névé, which is over 300 m deep, feeds large amounts of compacted snow into a steep and narrow valley which drops quickly to very low altitudes: the glacier descends to 300 m above sea level in just 11 km.
 This combination of factors leads to Franz Josef persisting where most temperate-zone glaciers would have already melted, and allows it to share a valley with temperate rain forest.

 Franz Josef Glacier currently terminates 19 km from the Tasman Sea.
 Near the end of the last ice age about 18,000 years ago it extended to the present-day coastline or even beyond.
 As it retreated the glacier left behind moraines of accumulated rock and chunks of ice which created coastal hills and lakes.
-Lake Wombat is a kettle lake created by ice left in a moraine 9000 years ago, while Peters Pool close to the glacier's face arose in the same fashion just 210 years ago.
+Lake Wombat is a kettle lake created by ice left in a moraine 9000 years ago, while Peters Pool close to the glacier's face was created in the same way around 1805.

 The Waiho Loop 4 km north of the settlement of Franz Josef is the terminal moraine of Franz Josef Glacier, deposited by the retreating glacier about 12,000–3,000 years ago.
 An arc of rubble 80 m high, it was too rugged to be cleared for farming, and remains covered in native forest.